JLRipley314/teuk-fortran-2020/README.md

 publication of arXiv:2008:11770 and arXiv:2010.00162.
 I have reverted the code to close to its original form, so that running this code should give allow you to reproduce the figures in arXiv:2010.00162.
-Discrepencies in the code output were found by **Hengrui Zhu**.
+Discrepancies in the code output were found by **Hengrui Zhu**.
 If you are interested in the newer experimental version of the code, please let me know.